teetangh/Qbotics-Labs-Internship/diff_drive_webots/docs/Section02_webots_nodes.md

     DEF:
         Wall3_Solid

 Voila!  you just created  four bounding walls for the given arena.
 As you can see all the four walls are connected and any changes made to a singular wall will be reflected in all the other walls.
 This can be verified by changing the property of any wall Like  changing the colour from metallic to White and  this will also change the same for all the other walls.
-As a bonus exercise you can add  base colour map and set it to image texture now from the urls menu select red brick wall.
+As a bonus exercise you can add  base colour map and set it to image texture.
+Now from the urls menu select red brick wall.

     baseColourMap:  image texture
     URL: red brick wall

-Now you can proceed on to the next  section of the documentation  which will discuss on view functionalities of the webots software.
+Now you can proceed on to the next section of the documentation which will discuss on field of view functionalities of the webots software.